‘Beyond catastrophic’: How super flu is pushing the NHS to the brink

 Mr Streeting said a huge jump in flu cases has left the NHS facing a “challenge unlike any it has seen since the pandemic” and urged resident doctors to accept the government’s offer and end their actions.

-The British Medical Association, which represents doctors planning strike action, described Mr Streeting’s warnings of a potential NHS collapse as “scaremongering”.
+The BMA described Mr Streeting’s warnings of a potential NHS collapse as “scaremongering”.

 But writing in The Guardian, Sir Keir Starmer said it was “frankly beyond belief” that resident doctors would strike with the NHS under such pressure.